pscho/RepData_PeerAssessment1/PA1_template.md

 dayMedian = aggregate(df$steps, list(df$date), median, na.rm=TRUE)
 ```

 Below is the output for the mean number of steps taken per day.
-The median number of steps
-taken per day was zero for all days.

 ```r